The History of Christianity in Lasswade

 The congregation of Lasswade and Rosewell Church of Scotland, linked with Cockpen and Carrington, sits within the jurisdiction of the Presbytery of Lothian and Borders and as the Church of Scotland continues in its mission to review and restructure the Church in Scotland, the decision was taken by Lasswade and Rosewell Parish Church congregation to agree to the Presbytery’s proposal to close the Church at Lasswade.
 This forms part of a wider review of the three local Parishes in: Bonnyrigg; Cockpen and Carrington; and Lasswade and Rosewell.

-The arrangements for the sale of the church building in Lasswade rests with the Church of Scotland Law Department.
-The process has only recently begun and there is some considerable way to go in pursuing the different stages of this, with the Church remaining open for worship until such times as the sale of the building is concluded.
+The arrangements for the sale of the church building in Lasswade rests with the Church of Scotland Law Department, click here for more information.
+The aim is for the Church to remain open for worship until the building is sold..

 Over the centuries the Parish has witnessed many changes – it has seen the valley a hive of industry, with paper mills and shops employing many people; seen many landowners, authors and poets, some held in high esteem throughout the world for contributions to art, literature and other achievements.